elexLogo

 What role does ReachShip play while choosing between UPS, USPS, and FedEx?

 Depending on the type of product you’re shipping, the distance it must travel, and a variety of other considerations, the best shipping carrier for your shipment may change.
 For example, it may be best to ship large packages using UPS, smaller packages using USPS, and time-sensitive shipments using FedEx.
-You don’t want to be tied down to a single shipping carrier.
-ReachShip simplifies the multi-carrier selection procedure for all of their customers, no matter how large or small the package is.

 Further Reading